psg-mit/probzelus-oopsla21/README.md

 The remaining examples in the `tests/` directory are valid programs but are not described in the paper.

 For each example, the compiler returns the outcome of two analyses: m-consumed and unseparated paths analysis.
-The `make bench` command sets the `--only-check` option rue.
+The `make bench` command sets the `--only-check` option to true.
 This means the compiler will not try to generate an executable.
 To execute an example, you need to first compile it, e.g.,:

 ```